ssmirr/appdev-chapters/program-notes.md

 Happily, computers are very fast today[^developer_hours], and they can run Ruby just fine; so now we beginners can have the best of both worlds.
 Besides, once you've learned the basic concepts of programming, it's easy to translate into the syntax of other languages[^right_tool].

+[^right_tool]:
-[^right_tool]: If you decide to pursue software development, you'll end up learning at least half-a-dozen languages.
+    If you decide to pursue software development, you'll end up learning at least half-a-dozen languages.
 Whatever challenge is thrown your way, you'll choose the right tool for the job.
-There's no such thing as learning just one language as a professional software developer, so we might as well start with the one that makes learning most effective.

 [^developer_hours]: From a business perspective, servers are very cheap while developers are _very_ expensive; so you should pick the language that makes developers the most productive.